 Add onto that the 24 hour public transport that runs from Friday to Sunday and you have a city that truly understands night owls.

-5. Berlin is incredibly diverse
+5. Berlin is diverse (and loving it)

 16.5% of Berlin’s population is foreign, with 186 different nationalities residing within the city’s borders.
 Within the startup scene this is multiplied.
 49% of the startup workforce is foreign, meaning the chances of you working with people from all over the world is huge.

-7. Because it’s Berlin
+6. Because it’s Berlin

 Berlin’s charms are many, and I know many people that have visited the place and almost instantly made the decision to move here.
 The verve and vivacity that permeates the city is palpable; felt on each street, inside each bar, and in each of the city’s passionate residents.

 The wealth of galleries, museums, pop-up exhibitions, restaurants, cafes and markets make it an impossible city to exhaust.
-Having lived here almost 3 years, I can still be “wowed” by something almost daily.
+Having lived here over 3 years, I can still be “wowed” by something almost daily.
 And it’s not just me fluttering my eyelids at the city: Monocle magazine recently named Berlin the second most livable city in the world – beaten only by the megalopolis of Tokyo.